 Microbubble proposals suggest that by generating millions of tiny air bubbles in the ocean, large areas could be made to reflect more sunlight back into space.

 Cirrus Cloud Thinning

-By thinning cirrus clouds (wispy, elongated at high altitudes), some researchers have proposed that more heat could be allowed to escape into space, creating an overall cooling of the climate.
+By thinning cirrus clouds (wispy, elongated clouds at high altitudes), some researchers have proposed that more heat could be allowed to escape into space, creating an overall cooling of the climate.